deepfence/ThreatMapper/docs/docs/operations/compliance.md

 When scans complete, they are reported on the **Posture** page in the ThreatMapper console.

-Select the appropriate cloud instance and chose to view the results or review the inventory.
+Select the appropriate cloud instance and choose to view the results or review the inventory.

 ### View Scan Results